exdysa/ankh/README.md

-Rudimentary AppleScript quick action to make a running scrcpy window behave like a second notification center.
+Rudimentary AppleScript quick action for adding behavior like the MacOS notification center to a running scrcpy window.

 (ANKH - ANC - Android Nofitication Center)